-What types of tests comprise the SHL TTB?
+What Types of Tests Comprise the SHL TTB?

-- Verbal Comprehension – this test measures vocabulary and basic word skills in the context of technical work.
+- Verbal Comprehension – this test measures vocabulary and basic verbal skills in the context of technical work.
 Candidates are given sentences with a missing word, which they need to complete by choosing 1 out of 5 options.

 - Technical Understanding – this test measures the ability to understand written text in the context of technical work.
 Short passages are presented and candidates are required to evaluate the truthfulness of statements according to the passage.
 The questions are in the format of True/False/Cannot say.

 - Mechanical Comprehension – this test measures the ability to understand basic mechanical principles.
 Questions introduce basic mechanical/electrical concepts and situations displayed in illustrations.
-For more information about this test and TTB sample questions click here.

 - Spatial Recognition – this test measures the ability to recognise shapes in 2D.
-It is used for the assessment of apprentices, fitters mechanics and construction workers.
+It is used for the assessment of apprentices, fitters mechanics, and construction workers.

 - Visual Estimation – this test measures spatial perception and the ability to make comparisons.
-It is used for the assessment of craft and operator level jobs involving basic design and assembly work.
+It is used for the assessment of craft and operator-level jobs involving basic design and assembly work.

 In general, candidates who are asked to sit the SHL TTB are sent a PDF file that contains general explanations about the tests' nature.
 However, these brochures do not satisfy a candidate's practice requirements.